 Child Welfare Stipend Program Information

-The Child Welfare Stipend Program provides educational funding to UW – Green Bay BSW and Collaborative MSW students who demonstrate a commitment to working in the field of public child welfare in NE Wisconsin.
+The Child Welfare Stipend Program provides educational funding to UW – Green Bay BSW and MSW students who demonstrate a commitment to working in the field of public child welfare in NE Wisconsin.
 BSW students who are awarded the stipend receive funding equivalent to full-time, in-state tuition for their senior year.
-MSW students may receive funding equivalent to full or part-time in-state graduate tuition for their Foundation and / or Advanced years; stipends are available to MSW students in either the full-time and part-time programs.
+MSW students may receive funding equivalent to full-time in-state graduate tuition for their Advanced year; stipends are available to MSW students in either the full-time and part-time programs.

 BSW Child Welfare Program Materials

 To apply, review the program guidelines and complete the application electronically.
 Submit a hard copy to the Child Welfare Coordinator